Ross Colton: Tampa Bay Lightning

 As the Lightning qualified for the Stanley Cup playoffs, Colton made his postseason debut playing on their third and fourth line.
 He recorded his first post-season goal during Game 3 in an overtime loss to the Florida Panthers.
 Following this, he became a replacement for Barclay Goodrow on the Lightning's third line and scored the teams' sole goal in a 4–1 loss during Game 5.
 The Lightning eventually eliminated the Panthers from playoff contention and advanced to the Stanley Cup Second Round against the Hurricanes.
 While playing alongside Patrick Maroon and Tyler Johnson, he helped the team advance to the Stanley Cup semifinals by scoring a goal in a 2–0 win over the Hurricanes.
 On July 7, 2021, Colton scored the first goal of Game 5 that ended up being the winning goal of the 2021 Stanley Cup Finals, giving Tampa Bay their third Stanley Cup win in franchise history.

 As a restricted free agent leading into the 2021–22 NHL season, Colton and the Lightning agreed to a two-year, $2.25 million contract extension on August 9, 2021.
 Solidifying his importance to the Lightning's depth scoring, Colton established new career marks in posting 22 goals, becoming the ninth player in Tampa Bay history to score 20 goals in his first or second NHL season.
 He added 17 assists for 39 points in his first full NHL season and appearing in 79 regular season games.
-In the post-season, Colton continued to elevate his game posting 9 points in 23 games, helping the Lightning reach the 2022 Stanley Cup Finals for the third season in succession, before losing against the Colorado Avalanche.
+In the post-season, Colton continued to elevate his game posting 9 points in 23 games, helping the Lightning reach the 2022 Stanley Cup Final for the third season in succession, before losing against the Colorado Avalanche.

 In the season, Colton appeared in a career high 81 regular season games, adding 16 goals and 32 points for the Lightning.
 He notched 1 goal and 4 points in the playoffs in an opening round defeat to the Toronto Maple Leafs.